 A well put together topo can be found here.

 Like with any country located on the equator, there isn’t a summer or winter, but wet and dry seasons.
 The dry season here is June to September, and the wet season is October to May.
-However keep in mind that due to the alpine conditions, you can be struck with poor weather any time around, and the wether changes rapidly.
+Keep in mind that due to the alpine conditions, you can be struck with poor weather any time around, and the weather changes rapidly.

 For this reason, packing can be slightly difficult.
 You’re going to have to make sure to bring lots of layers suitable for cold and wet conditions.
 If you are lucky enough to be there when the sun comes out, you will experience incredible views of nearby Chimborazo and the power of some of the most intense sun on earth.
 Sunscreen is essential here.

 Climbing equipment wise, a 60m rope with a set of 15 quickdraws will get you up almost everything.
 There are a few trad climbs and a lot of loose rock, so bring a helmet.